andrey123h/Slack-Grocery-Bot/README.md

 ## Spring Boot application to manage and automate weekly grocery orders through Slack.
 ![GrocFriend](https://github.com/user-attachments/assets/940dce17-7b59-4ded-b9af-60a8b8661b5f)

+###
-Leverages the Slack Web API alongside Spring MVC integrated two LLM backends, Ollama’s deepseek-r1:1.5b and OpenAI’s ChatGPT API via clear prompt engineering.
+Leverages the Slack Web API alongside Spring MVC integratedtwo LLM backends, Ollama’s deepseek-r1:1.5b and OpenAI’s ChatGPT API via clear prompt engineering.
 REST controllers for order intake, implements custom Slack slash commands, interactive UI, uses Java’s regex for parsing free-form message text, and relies on Jackson for JSON payload handling.
 Timed operations are handled by Spring Scheduling.
 Testing with JUnit & Mockito.
-Implementing an HTTP middleware for authentication and validating of Slack signature
-### In progress: multi-tenant database support, adding deployment pipelines for staging and production
+Implementing an HTTP middleware for authentication and validating of Slack signature In progress: deployment on serverless cloud, and implementing multi-tenant database support.

 ## In this project, I deliberately chose to build my Slack integration with plain Spring MVC instead of using the Bolt framework, so I could dive deep into the underlying HTTP mechanics, REST controllers, middleware and many other important concepts with which I gained hands-on experience.